Area of interest: healthcare biotech

 The role of Big Data.
 To achieve this important goal, it is crucial to digitalize enormous amounts of data, and that is why, alongside the “Precision Medicine” revolution growths the “Big-Data” revolution: an industrial sector with a great potential.
 In this context, bioinformatics and biostatistics play a key role in collecting and classifying genetic data and clinical data in relational databases.
 From the analysis of these data, the discovery of new biological networks to help the medicine.

 How is it possible to obtain patient specific diagnosis and therapies?
 The combination of genetic and clinical information will lead to an accurate diagnosis and, consequently, to more effective therapies, lowering the onset of undesirable side effects.
 Like all the most important innovations in the scientific and medical field, the “Precision Medicine” concept anticipates extraordinary improvements in terms of individual and public health and great challenges in the ethical, social and economic environment.
-The outlining scenario, that will be achieved in the next future, implicate the necessity to ask some questions about the old and the new individual rights, how they will be characterized and protected according to the new techniques and how they will be accepted from our social organization.
+The outlining scenario, that will be achieved in the next future, implicate the necessity to ask some questions about the old and the new individual rights, how they will be characterized and protected respect to the new technics and how they will be accepted from our social organization.